Economic history of Malaysia: Colonial economy

+The demand for coinage was met through various silver currencies, including Spanish, East India Company, Mexican, British, and American trade dollars, which traded by weight.
+Between 1837 and 1857, British India's attempt to enforce the silver rupee in the Straits Settlements failed.
+With no control over precious metal supply, currency shortages arose, particularly from 1870 to 1893.
+Early banknotes supplemented metal coins, but a British trade dollar was only approved in 1893.
+In 1899, the Straits government introduced paper currency, gradually replacing banknotes and reducing silver backing until 1910.

 Post-independence

-Malaysia´s economic development was remarkable, given its troubled beginnings in the early 1960s and the ethnic partitions that were inherited from centuries of segmented economic development.
+As Malaya moved towards independence, the government began implementing economic five-year plans, beginning with the First Malayan Five Year Plan in 1955.
+Upon the establishment of Malaysia, the plans were re-titled and renumbered, beginning with the First Malaysia Plan in 1965.
+Malaysia's economic development was remarkable, given its troubled beginnings in the early 1960s and the ethnic partitions that were inherited from centuries of segmented economic development.

 In the 1970s, Malaysia began to imitate the four Asian Tiger economies (South Korea, Taiwan, the then British Crown Colony of Hong Kong, and Singapore) and committed itself to a transition from being reliant on mining and agriculture to an economy that depends more on manufacturing.
 In the 1970s, the predominantly mining and agricultural based Malaysian economy began a transition towards a more multi-sector economy.
 Since the 1980s the industrial sector has led Malaysia's growth.
 High levels of investment played a significant role in this.
 With Japanese investment, heavy industries flourished and in a matter of years, Malaysian exports became the country's primary growth engine.
 Malaysia consistently achieved more than 7% GDP growth along with low inflation in the 1980s and the 1990s.

 Central planning has been a major factor in the Malaysian economy, as government expenditure was often used to stimulate the economy.
 Since 1955, with the commencement of the First Malayan Five Year Plan, the government has used these plans to intervene in the economy to achieve such goals as redistribution of wealth and investment in, for instance, infrastructure projects.